StephenJD/lighting_up_your_life/content/English/Teaching/Discipleship Groups/Neighborhood Groups/What should the church to look like.md

 ---
 title: What should the church to look like
+translationKey: What should the church to look like
 type: document
 ---
 # What should the church to look like?